-By itself, exercise is not enough to achieve your dream booty .
+Exercise alone is not enough to achieve your dream booty .

 You can supplement with multivitamins.

-Training guide to have impact buttocks
+Training guide to have impact glutes

-And since my passion is research to put it into practice, I trust that recommending what has worked for me and many other women can also help you.
+And since my passion is research to put into practice, I trust that recommending what has worked for me and many other women can also help you.